DFW1N/SRE_Test/README.md

   - **Answer:** `Powershell` is much slower then bash and a lot of dependancies and modules to import to work. `Bash` is preffered when it comes to speed and efficency with almost no dependencies as majority of functions used come standard.
 However, it is possible to replicate the `bash` script written to work in `powershell`.

 - **Question:** Why are you not using `Azure Container Registry` for your `Kubernetes Cluster` deployment?
   - **Answer:** The main reason is introducing custom built docker images for the demonstration purposes is not an requirement, but it would introduce alot more requirements for the end-user.
 Docker would have to be installed, while writing a custom `dockerfile`, tagging, building and pushing it to the `Azure Container Registry` is currently out of scope for the demonstration purposes of this repository.
+Thats why we are just pulling an` official nginx` docker image.

 - **Question:** Why is there a `modules` directory and a `deployments` directory in `terraform/layers/` directory?
   - **Answer:** The `modules` directory is used as a copy and paste templating into a solution which would have state independance per `deployment` directory, this allows for capabilities and resources to get created rapidly, user friendly and fast the modules are purely for developers to use if they want to build a custom solution and they know what modules they can ingest for resource deployments.
 For example if you want to deploy a Azure Serverless Function Application, you create a new directory find modules they are required to deliver that solution put it into the `deployment/serverless_function_app` and change the config to match and copy and paste the `modules` required.
 (Given they have been developed and would exist within the `modules` directory.)

+- **Question:** Why are you using an `Azure Storage Account` to store the `terraform.tfstate` files?
+  - **Answer:** Storing the sensitive files locally can be a security risk, since it is not encrypted, and everything is in plain text, it is extremely bad practice to store it locally, `Azure Storage Account` was chosen since that is the cloud environment we are using and it is a secure method if you setup `RBAC` access to the storage account.
+This also allows you to create a folder directory structure inside your container that allows you split the state files in the container.
+You can also enable container blob versioning giving you backups of your `terraform.tfstate` if they ever go corrupt providing a high level or redundancy to your IaC.
 </details>

 ---